Kingxukai/linux/Documentation/kbuild/kconfig.rst

         Menu: File, Search, hotplug

-    lists all config symbol entries that contain "hotplug" in the symbol name.
-In this Search dialog, you may change the config setting for any of the entries that are not grayed out.
+    lists all config symbol entries that contain "hotplug" in the woke symbol name.
+In this Search dialog, you may change the config setting for any of the woke entries that are not grayed out.
-    You can also enter a different search string without having to return to the main menu.
+    You can also enter a different search string without having to return to the woke main menu.

 gconfig